Here’s why UW men’s basketball forward Nate Roberts is arguably Huskies’ most important player

 Alatishe, a 6-7 junior forward who transferred from Nicholls State, ranks second in the Pac-12 with 8.2 rebounds and averages 8.7 points.

-Led by senior guard Ethan Thompson (16.3 points per game), who has tormented the Huskies in the past, Oregon State (8-7, 4-5) fell to seventh in the Pac-12 standings after a pair of losses last week in Los Angeles to USC and UCLA.
+Led by senior guard Ethan Thompson (16.3 points per game), who has tormented the Huskies in the past, Oregon State (8-7, 4-5) fell to seventh in the Pac-12 standings after a pair of defeats last week in Los Angeles to USC and UCLA.

 The Huskies are 0-8 on the road and have allowed a league-worst 88.6 points in Pac-12 games away from home.